 It uses a simple glass carafe on top of a hot plate, as opposed to the thermal carafes used by some of our other models.
 This means your brewed coffee will remain hot for longer – though it won’t stay hot if served on the table for guests.

-See also: our favorite 12-cup coffee makers of 2020 reviewed.
+See also: our favorite 12-cup coffee makers of the year reviewed.

 All these machines offer the simple convenience of combining two parts of your morning coffee routine.
 Why fuss around with two machines when a combination machine like these can ensure fresh-ground coffee in the morning and a great strong pot of brewed coffee?

 There are some important considerations.
 For example, what type of carafe are you looking for, what settings would you like to be able to adjust, and how easy will your machine’s upkeep be?